 In short, the CID connects specific listings across Google Search, Maps, and Finder.
 With it, you can keep track of these links—and take action if anything becomes unlinked.
 This has benefits for your client’s local SEO efforts.
 It creates a more comprehensive view of your client’s presence on the web—and makes them easier to find.

-How to get CID numbers for your clients
+How to get Google CID numbers for your clients

 Google assigns CIDs automatically, so you don’t have to do anything to receive one.
 If your client already has a GBP or a Google Ads profile, then they have a CID.

-If your client has a Google Business Profile, a location on Google Maps, and a Google Ads account, make sure they have the same CID.
-When the CID matches across profiles, they are all connected and it’s easier for customers to find your clients.
+If your client has a Google Business Profile, a location on Google Maps, and a Google Ads account, make sure each of these accounts are linked to one another.
+Once they're all connected, it’ll make it easier for customers (and for you) to find your clients.

 How to locate the customer ID number for a client